oesterei/GSEABasedPrograms/README.md

 #### Please note that Python uses 0 for the index of the first column in a dataframe.
 Adjust your column counts accordingly.
 ##### 3) Manual analysis of identified leading-edge genes and preparation of gene panels file, similar to .gmt format, for verification and comparison stages
 ##### 4) Manual analysis to verify individual panel genes from identified leading-edge genes

-### Coming soon!
-#### GSEAPathSigGen.py, which inputs a dataset and uses it to define pathway signatures for use in identifying and verifying pathways of interest